-United will pay all of its expenses incurred in connection with the authorization, preparation, execution, and performance of the Agreement and Plan of Reorganization, including all fees and expenses of its agents, representatives, counsel, and accountants and the fees and expenses related to filing regulatory applications with state and federal authorities in connection with the transactions contemplated thereby.
-Independent will pay all of its expenses incurred in connection with the authorization, preparation, execution, and performance of the Agreement and Plan of Reorganization, including all fees and expenses of agents, representatives, counsel, and accountants for Independent and the cost of reproducing and mailing this proxy statement/prospectus.
+United will pay all of its expenses incurred in connection with the authorization, preparation, execution, and performance of the Agreement and Plan of Reorganization and Agreement and Plan of Merger, including all fees and expenses of its agents, representatives, counsel, and accountants and the fees and expenses related to filing regulatory applications with state and federal authorities in connection with the transactions contemplated thereby, including the cost of preparing and mailing this proxy statement/prospectus.
+Independent will pay all of its expenses incurred in connection with the authorization, preparation, execution, and performance of the Agreement and Plan of Reorganization, including all fees and expenses of agents, representatives, counsel, and accountants for Independent.